Why Taking the MTC-VDA Program Makes You A Smart Entrepreneur

 Letting the MTC VDA program go by puts Amazon FBA businesses at risk on several fronts.
 This includes:

-· Audit risk – now that Amazon has nexus in all states, Amazon has been or soon will be audited by the various states.
+· Audit risk – now that Amazon has nexus in all states, Amazon will soon be audited by the various states.
 As part of these audits, Amazon will have to disclose all FBA transactions in the sample period.
 The states will (and have) issued questionnaires or audit notices to large populations of FBA sellers.

 The MTC VDA program for FBA sellers offers a truly unique opportunity to eliminate historical uncollected sales tax and should be pursued in at least the participating FBA states.
 In addition to eliminating a significant portion of taxes, the MTC program, if properly completed, provides insurance against any future “change of heart” by the states to assess sales tax on the periods covered.
-Finally, foregoing this opportunity puts the FBA at material risk of not only the uncollected sales tax, but also the corresponding penalty and interest costs.
+Finally, foregoing this opportunity puts the FBA at material risk of the uncollected sales tax and the corresponding penalty and interest costs.

 About the Author(s):

 Scott Letourneau is the founder of NCP and Sales Tax System.
 Since 1997, he has helped thousands of entrepreneurs launch their U.S. businesses with confidence.
-He is known as the business formation and sales tax expert and has worked with hundreds of Amazon FBA sellers over the past couple of years to navigate the complexities of sales tax.
-Scott has collaborated with the top legal and tax experts in the country to bring all the resources to the table for his clients to succeed.
+He is known as the business formation and sales tax expert and has worked with hundreds of Amazon FBA sellers over the past couple of years to navigate sales tax complexities.
+Scott has collaborated with the top legal and tax experts to bring all the resources to the table for his clients to succeed.

 Need support with filing MTC VDA services, apply for sales tax permits?